piecepackr/piecepackr_site/content/Docs/ppn.rst

 To implement in the future?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-* Allow the PPN parser to use a Movetext parser different from the default one by setting the ``MovetextFn`` key (or perhaps better ``MovetextParser``?) with a string indicating the parser to use.
+* Allow the PPN parser to use a Movetext parser different from the default one by setting the ``MovetextParser`` key with a string indicating the parser to use.
 * Support PGN_-style "Tag Pair" syntax as an alternate way to express a key/pair in the Metadata_ "Mapping".
 * Make recommendations about which key/value pairs to use in the Metadata_ section and more standard ways to express them.